1934 Constantine riots: Timeline

 The cause of the Constantine pogrom has been debated for some time.
-The general consensus is that the initial cause of the conflict was a confrontation between Eliahou Khalifa, a Jewish Zouave, and Muslim worshippers at the Sidi Lakhdar Mosque on August 3rd, 1934.
-The Muslims said that Khalifa was drunk, and insulted Islam.
+The general consensus is that the initial cause of the conflict was what Georges Bensoussan calls a "minor confrontation" between Eliahou Khalifa, a Jewish Zouave, and Muslim worshippers at the Sidi Lakhdar Mosque on August 3, 1934.
+The Muslims said that Khalifa was drunk and insulted Islam.
 A report by the Jewish authorities claimed he was not intoxicated, and that after getting into an argument with them, the Muslims had cursed Khalifa's faith and he cursed them and their faith back.
 The French colonial authorities only reported the Muslim version of events, which most scholars believe instigated the pogrom.
 Other accounts explain that Khalifa had urinated outside on the mosque's wall, which would have instigated the riots.
 In the evening of August 3rd, a Muslim man was shot in the stomach during the violent demonstrations that ensued at Khalifa's apartment.
 A total of 148 French soldiers and 52 police agents were sent to contain the riots in the city.

-On Saturday 4 August, the riots continued as local leaders and representatives of the Muslim and Jewish communities gathered with police and military representatives to seek a peaceful end to the violence.
+On 4 August, the riots continued as local leaders and representatives of the Muslim and Jewish communities gathered with police and military representatives to seek a peaceful end to the violence.

-On Sunday 5 August, violence broke out again after rumors of an assassination on a local Muslim politician, Mohamed Salah Bendjelloul, spread.
-However, the rumors turned out to be false.
+On 5 August, violence broke out again after rumours of an assassination on a local Muslim politician, Mohamed Salah Bendjelloul, spread.
+However, the rumours turned out to be false.
 The riots lasted several hours and also spread to towns in the vicinity of Constantine.
 The Constantine division of the International League Against Racism and Anti-Semitism (LICRA) hung up posters, both in Arabic and French, calling for peace and an end to the violence.

-The riots resulted in the death of 25 Jews and 3 Muslims, roughly 200 people were injured, and several Jewish businesses and homes were also destroyed or looted.
+The riots resulted in the death of 25 Jews and 3 Muslims, roughly 200 people were injured and several Jewish businesses and homes were also destroyed or looted.